tomganleylee/energy-sankey-enhaced-battery/README.md

 Both cards base their configuration on the existing home assistant energy configuration, and use the same colour scheme.

 Both are live and automatically updating.
-The cards try to display a coherent representation even if the data set is incomplete or physically impossible (e.g. exporting more than the total generated).
-This means it is ok for asynchronous updates to be made to any of the entities it is listening to.
+The cards try to display a coherent representation even if the data set is incomplete or physically impossible (e.g. exporting more from generation + batteries).
+This means it is ok for asynchronous updates to be made to any of the entities the card is monitoring.

 The width of the flows represents the amount, and the overall size of everything is automatically scaled so that no one part of the diagram becomes too wide.

-The colour of the flows heading to the consumers represents the blend of locally generated vs grid energy.
+The colour* of the flows heading to the consumers represents the blend of locally generated vs grid energy.

 The diagram dynamically scales to fit the size of the window it is in (mostly).